mixu/minitask/readme.md

 The caching system can either use a md5 hash, or the last modified+file size information to determine whether a task needs to be re-run.
 Additionally, an options hash can be passed to take into account different additional options.

 When the caching system is used, the task output is additionally written to a separate file.
 The assumption here is that each file task (with a task options hash and input md5) performs the same deterministic transformation.
 When the current input file's md5 and task options hash match, then the previously written cached result is streamed directly rather than running the full stack of transformations.

-### Cache API

-The cache API looks a lot like the runner API, but it requires an explicit file path and options hash.

-    var last = cache({ filepath: filepath, cachepath: ..., md5: ..., stat: ..., options: ... }, tasks, function() {

-    });

 ## Command line tool